-The Riviera Maya is full of exciting things to do and places to see and although you are tempted to lounge in your fancy hotel for the entire stay, it would be a shame not to explore the wonders of these regions.
+There are so many things to do in the Riviera Maya and surroundings and places to see and although you are tempted to lounge in your fancy hotel for the entire stay, it would be a shame not to explore the wonders of these regions.

 My goal with this post is to show you all the beauties that you can visit from wherever you are staying either in the Riviera Maya or Cancun, places at an easy reach in a one day tour.

 First and foremost, you must rent a car.
 No question!
 No, it is not dangerous; you just need to keep an eye on the speed to avoid getting caught by the police, who often go out of their way to get a bribe.
 I wouldn’t give in to them, preferring to pay whatever fine the ticket might incur.
 I really get annoyed about the corruption thing, but it’s a reality.
 Just do not encourage it.